 How can my little one become Singapore’s next supermodel?

-A good agency will be in touch within a week or so with either an invitation to meet, or a polite rejection.
+A good agency will be in touch within a week or so with either an invitation to meet or a polite rejection.
 The ‘thanks, but no thanks’ are hard, but it does NOT mean that your child is not going to make it as a model.
-It could just be that they do not have the look that particular agency is looking for.
+It could just be that they do not have the look that particular agency is after.

-What can I do to help my child break into the industry?
+What can I do to help my child break into the modelling industry?

 Timing is also another factor to take into consideration.
 Most shoots and castings will happen during the week, which inevitably means your young superstar may need to miss school, which is not always feasible.
 Likewise, if you are a working parent then you’ll also have to negotiate time off.
-It can be quite the juggle!
+It can be quite a juggle!
 For me, it was possible by having a fantastic helper who was on board with the process and knew how to handle Rafferty on set should I not be able to be there.